 Spectrum offers self-installation and professional installation at various fees.

 Professional installation with Spectrum is a one-time fee of $49.99, but Spectrum gigabit internet has a $199.99 activation fee.
 Self-installation fees with Spectrum costs $24.99.
 Spectrum plans come with a free modem.

 Equipment rental includes a one-time fee of $29.99.
 The activation fee is waived online.
 As an alternative, customers can purchase their own modem or router.
 There is no charge for a refurbished router.

 Contracts, Equipment Fees & Fine Print

 Spectrum offers contract-free plans, which means there are no cancellation fees or long-term agreements.

 They do, however, have a late payment fee of up to $8.95.
 Customers are also expected to pay the entire month’s bill regardless of canceling on the first day of the billing cycle.
-While most Spectrum plans supply a free modem, customers may need to purchase their own router or rent one for $5/month.
+While most Spectrum plans supply a free modem, customers will have to pay $5 per month for a WiFi router.
 Spectrum does not have any data caps or data overage fees.

 Based on the plan or bundle offered, contract-free plans are available with Verizon High Speed Internet.